yohanboniface/djangopeople/README.rst

    :alt: Build Status
    :target: https://secure.travis-ci.org/brutasse/djangopeople

-This is the codebase behind what used to be djangopeople.net and not lives at people.djangoproject.com.
+This is the codebase behind what used to be djangopeople.net and now lives at people.djangoproject.com.

 If you want to add features or make big changes, please `create a new issue`_